 Dermoscopy - Dermoscopy is a technique for viewing skin lesions e.g. moles through a special hand-held microscope.
-This increases the doctor's ability to distinguish accurately between suspicious moles and other benign lesions.
+This increases the doctor's or nurse's ability to distinguish accurately between suspicious moles and other benign lesions.
 Images can also be stored on a computer and monitored for change over time.

 Total Body Photography - Service Not Provided by Skin Medic Ltd. The whole body’s skin surface is captured in a series of high-resolution digital photographs.
 By comparing past and present images, the doctor is able to decide which changes warrant further investigation.
 This service is optional and is available through MoleMap in New Zealand.
 High-risk patients that will benefit from total body photography, include those with more than 100 moles, atypical moles, a personal or family history of melanoma, recurrent sunburn episodes and chronic skin disorders.

 Cryotherapy - Cryotherapy is a common treatment for small and superficial skin lesions.
 The skin lesions and surrounding skin are frozen with liquid nitrogen.
 The frozen cells rupture as they thaw out and cell death occurs.
 The skin will gradually heal over a period of 3 to 4 weeks.

 Electro-Cauterization - Electro-Cauterization is routinely used in minor surgery to remove skin tags and suspicious lesions.
 A small metal probe with an electric current running through it is used to destroy the tissue.
 It can also be used to burn and seal blood vessels, which helps to stop bleeding during surgery.

 Curettage - Curettage is a treatment involving controlled scraping of a superficial skin lesion.
 The doctor uses an instrument called a curette.
 The deeper layers of the skin are left intact allowing the skin to regenerate and heal.